Non-Existent Ships

 USS Titan, retroactively inserted as a previous command (since stardate 47203) in Will Riker's fake future in TNG-R: "Future Imperfect"

 Riker will really take command of a USS Titan around stardate 56844.9 ("Star Trek: Nemesis", LOW: "No Small Parts").
 Stardate 47203 would be almost ten years sooner, and corresponds to the early 7th season of the real timeline.
-The design of Titan (Luna class) from the Star Trek Titan book series is canon now but that particular ship may not yet exist.
-Also, "Future Imperfect" shows a fake reality that was apparently created by an alien without knowledge of the future (Riker will never have a son named Jean-Luc, for instance), so the name he made up for the ship has to be rated as a coincidence.
+So is this the now familiar USS Titan?.
+Well, "Future Imperfect" shows a fake reality that was apparently created by an alien without knowledge of the future (Riker will never have a son named Jean-Luc, for instance).
+Perhaps the name he made up for the ship is just a coincidence?

 USS Vortex, fictional ship in the Doctor's version of Photons be Free, interior seen in VOY: "Author, Author"